-5. The following supporting documentation was available to the meeting: a provisional agenda; an annotated provisional agenda; a format; a proposed organization of work; the conclusions from the multi-stakeholder dialogue and capacity-building partnership event held on 24 and 25 January 2019; a note prepared by the Bureau on possible outcomes and building blocks of the third cycle of the Regular Process; a presentation by the Joint Coordinators on the revised preliminary timetable and implementation plan for the second cycle of the Regular Process; and a presentation by the Joint Coordinators on the revised preliminary timetable and implementation plan for the second round of regional workshops, held in 2018.
+5. The following supporting documentation was available to the meeting: a provisional agenda; an annotated provisional agenda; a format; a proposed organization of work; the conclusions from the multi-stakeholder dialogue and capacity-building partnership event held on 24 and 25 January 2019; a note on possible outcomes and building blocks of the third cycle of the Regular Process; a presentation by the Joint Coordinators on the revised preliminary timetable and implementation plan for the second cycle of the Regular Process; and a presentation by the Joint Coordinators on the revised preliminary timetable and implementation plan for the second round of regional workshops, held in 2018.

-6. The Working Group adopted the agenda (see sect.
-II below) and agreed on the organization of work as proposed by the Co-Chairs.
-In addition, several delegations made general statements under this agenda item, expressing their appreciation for the work of the Co-Chairs, the Bureau, the Group of Experts, the members of the Pool of Experts and the secretariat during the intersessional period.
-Several delegations also highlighted the progress made in the implementation of the programme of work for the period 2017-2020, in particular the successful conclusion of the second round of regional workshops and the successful holding of the multi-stakeholder dialogue and
+6. Under agenda item 2, the Working Group adopted the agenda (see sect.
+II below) and, under agenda item 3, agreed on the organization of work as proposed by the Co-Chairs.
+In addition, several delegations made general statements under agenda item 3, expressing their appreciation for the work of the Co-Chairs, the Bureau, the Group of Experts, the members of the Pool of Experts and the secretariat during the intersessional period.
+Several delegations also highlighted the progress made in the successful conclusion of the second round of regional workshops and the successful holding of the multi-stakeholder dialogue and capacity-building partnership event